jmz3/DeformableEstimation/README.md

 <p>
 Tested on data recorded using rosbag.
 Add Functionality for asking whether to include the start point in the Optical Reading Set.</p>

+### 2023 03 03
+Integrated ROS with taichi package.
+To avoid the conflicts between the anaconda env and ros default env, we can simply install taichi on the base python environment where the ros is installed.

+Of course there is another more elegant way of doing this, which is install ros-noetic via conda install command.